Diia: Benefits and challenges

 Despite visible success, the implementation of the e-government was accompanied by problems.
 Data leakage became the main one.
 In May 2020, the data of 26 million driver's licenses appeared in the public domain on the Internet.
 The Ukrainian government said the Diia app was not linked to a data breach, but it is impossible to say for certain.
 Any storage of official documents in electronic format is associated with the risk of their leakage.
 In addition, the Diia application still has data protection issues, as the required protection system has not been implemented.
 This is also compounded by the country's weak data protection legal regime.
+In addition, since 2023, Ukrainians are able to register their cars with this app.
+Issued license plates are not using regional codes, but they are using special codes starting with DI or PD.

 Diia City

-In May 2020, the government presented Diia City, a large-scale project which would establish a virtual model of a free economic zone for representatives of the creative economy.
+In May 2020, the government presented Diia City headed by Oleksandr Borniakov, a large-scale project which would establish a virtual model of a free economic zone for representatives of the creative economy.
 It would provide for special digital residency with a particular taxation regime, intellectual property protection and simplified regulations.
+Diia City concurrently imposes certain constraints on contracts involving individual entrepreneurs (FOPs).
+It also offers the benefit of tax rebates.

-Diia City offers the benefit of tax rebates.
+Diia City garners endorsement from the Ukrainian government, believing it will support the country's position in the IT market.
+As of July 30, 2023, the program had more than 600 residents, including companies like iGama, Avenga, SBRobotiks, and Intellectsoft.